 Not only does UC's Solar Decathlon team's house have to be efficient, it must also be architecturally attractive and practical for everyday use.
 In the competition, students have to provide a home with all the modern conveniences, including heating and air conditioning, refrigeration, hot water, lighting, appliances, and communications.

-Ohio homebuilders who've shown that not only can solar-powered homes be practical, but luxurious, too.
+Check out these Ohio homebuilders who've shown that not only can solar-powered homes be practical, but luxurious, too.

 Dave Carpenter Solar Home - Hilliard